avinetworks/avi-helm-charts/docs/AKO/crds/overview.md

-## Setting Layer 7 routing rules using CRDs
+## Setting up routing rules using CRDs

 This document outlines the use of AKO specific CRD objects that allows the users to express Avi related properties.